We're thrilled that you want to paint a piano!

 Include the phrase "Play Me Again" painted in a contrasting color on the long side of the bench (see rough sketch).

-Apply at least two coats of a clear protective layer (such as polyurethane) to both the piano and the bench.
+Apply at two thin coats of a clear protective layer (rather than one thick coat) to both the piano and the bench.
 One quart is enough for two coats for the average spinet or console piano.
 We've found a lot of success with a particular brand which we'll share with you before you start.